QuantEcon/lecture-source-py/rst_files/getting_started.rst

 More instructions can be found on the `library page <http://quantecon.org/python_index.html>`__

-To upgrade to the latest version, use
+To upgrade to the latest version, which you should do regularly, use

     ``pip install --upgrade quantecon``